milonmaze/privacy-terms-observatory-beta/www.acm.org/cookie-declaration.md

 _at.hist.# [x2]	Oracle	Used by the social sharing platform AddThis to store the user's usage history of the AddThis sharing widget	Persistent	HTML Local Storage
 _ga	Google	Registers a unique ID that is used to generate statistical data on how the visitor uses the website.
 2 years	HTTP Cookie
-_gat	Google	Used by Google Analytics to throttle request rate	1 day	HTTP Cookie _gid	ACM	Registers a unique ID that is used to generate statistical data on how the visitor uses the website.
+_gat	Google	Used by Google Analytics to throttle request rate	1 day	HTTP Cookie _gid	Google	Registers a unique ID that is used to generate statistical data on how the visitor uses the website.
 1 day	HTTP Cookie
-_hjAbsoluteSessionInProgress	ACM	This cookie is used to count how many times a website has been visited by different visitors - this is done by assigning the visitor an ID, so the visitor does not get registered twice.
-1 day	HTTP Cookie
-_hjFirstSeen	ACM	This cookie is used to determine if the visitor has visited the website before, or if it is a new visitor on the website.
-1 day	HTTP Cookie
-_hjSession_#	ACM	Collects statistics on the visitor's visits to the website, such as the number of visits, average time spent on the website and what pages have been read.
-1 day	HTTP Cookie
-_hjSessionUser_#	ACM	Collects statistics on the visitor's visits to the website, such as the number of visits, average time spent on the website and what pages have been read.
-1 year	HTTP Cookie
 _sp_v1_csv	Bloomberg	Part of third-party consent management platform (CMP) – The cookies gather data on the user’s interaction with the website’s consent tool, in order to present the best version of the consent-tool.
 29 days	HTTP Cookie
 _sp_v1_data	Bloomberg	Part of third-party consent management platform (CMP) – The cookies gather data on the user’s interaction with the website’s consent tool, in order to present the best version of the consent-tool.
 29 days	HTTP Cookie
 _sp_v1_lt	Bloomberg	Contains the expiry-date for the cookie with corresponding name.
 29 days	HTTP Cookie